FrontMatter/web-documentation-nextjs/content/docs/content-creation/slug.md

 > **Info**: The extension only supports English stopwords.

+> **Important**: If you do not define a slug in the content type, the slug will be
+> derived from the `frontMatter.taxonomy.slugTemplate` setting.
+If the setting is
+> not defined, the page name will be used as the slug.

 ## Custom slug

 You can define a custom slug for your pages and it can be defined on global